 Secondly, the struggle against cuts to council services is inextricably tied to the nationwide struggle to bring Labour to power on a socialist programme.
 And lastly, this cannot be achieved until we rid our party of careerists and cynical Blairite bureaucrats.
 This is why we need mandatory reselection.

-James Moran, Southampton Test CLP
+Simon Anderson, Southampton Test CLP

 On 21 February, Southampton and Romsey CLP voted by an overwhelming majority for a motion that demanded that the last two council-owned care homes in the city – Holcroft and Glen Lee – remain open.
 This came after the Labour-dominated city council had originally discussed closing them.
 After consulting their members and the public as a whole, Unison and Unite unions, who represent the care home workers, supported the motion.